empirical-org/WikipediaSentences/utils/qporcupine/examples/qporcupine/README.md

-# Porcupine
+# QPorcupine

 A minimal website that uses Quill.org's subject-verb agreement (SVA) model to give useful feedback on subject-verb agreement errors.

-Porcupine is meant to demonstrate the model's functionality.
+QPorcupine is meant to demonstrate the model's functionality.
 You can use and modify it, or play with it to see if Quill's SVA model is right for your application.